 On February 28, 2022, Ashland completed the sale of its Performance Adhesives business.
 Proceeds from the sale were approximately \$1.7 billion, net of transaction costs.
-Ashland recognized a \$732 million gain on sale within the Income from Discontinued Operations caption of the Statements of Consolidated Comprehensive Income (Loss) for the three and six months ended March 31, 2022.
+Ashland recognized a \$732 million gain on sale within the Income (loss) from Discontinued Operations caption of the Statements of Consolidated Comprehensive Income (Loss) during the second quarter of fiscal 2022.